ethereum/portal-network-specs/state-network.md

 Our DHT will be an overlay network on the existing [Discovery V5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) network.

-The identifier `0xTODO` will be used as the `protocol_id` for TALKREQ and TALKRESP messages.
+The identifier `portal-state` will be used as the `protocol_id` for TALKREQ and TALKRESP messages.

 Nodes **must** support the `utp` Discovery v5 protocol to facilitate transmission of merkle proofs which will in most cases exceed the UDP packet size.